Tax Crimes Lawyers

 Employee Leasing: In this employment tax evasion scheme, the business contracts with an outside business to handle their payroll.
 The outside business is deemed as an employee leasing company.
 This leasing company will get employment taxes, but doesn’t pay them to the IRS.

-If you’re audited by the IRS, or have tax problems, it’s to speak to a knowledgable tax evasion and tax crime defense lawyer as soon as possible.
+If you’re audited by the IRS, or have tax problems, it’s best to speak to a knowledgable tax evasion and tax crime defense lawyer as soon as possible.
 We provide immediate representation to people who are facing penalties for tax fraud and evasion.
 We can review your case and provide you with advice, so you know how to move forward.

 Examples of issues we can help with: